-We are recruiting for Casework volunteers
+We are not currently recruiting volunteers.

-Details of our volunteer roles are below, including application packs.
+Details of our volunteer roles are below.

 Volunteer roles at Detention Action